 Collegial Respect: As colleagues, professors have obligations that derive from common membership in the community of scholars.
 Professors do not discriminate against or harass colleagues.
 They respect and defend the free inquiry of associates.
 In the exchange of criticism and ideas, professors show due respect for the opinions of others.
 Professors acknowledge academic debt and strive to be objective in their professional judgment of colleagues.
 Professors accept their share of faculty responsibilities for the governance of their institution.

 Institutional Responsibility: As a member of an institution, professors seek above all to be effective teachers and scholars.
 Although professors observe the stated regulations of the institution, provided the regulations do not contravene academic freedom, they maintain their right to criticize and seek revision.
 Professors give due regard to their paramount responsibilities within their institution in determining the amount and character of work done outside it.
 When considering the interruption or termination of their service, professors recognize the effect of their decision upon the program of the institution and give due notice of their intentions.
+A faculty member’s failure to perform core responsibilities and assigned duties is considered an ethical breach to the institution, their colleagues, or students.

 Social Responsibility: As members of their community, professors have the rights and obligations of other citizens.
 Professors measure the urgency of these obligations in the light of their responsibilities to their subject, to their students, to their profession, and to their institution.
 When they speak or act as a private person they avoid creating the impression that they speak or act for their college or university.
 As citizens engaged in a profession that depends upon freedom for its health and integrity, professors have a particular obligation to promote conditions of free inquiry and to further public understanding of academic freedom.